Simon Schwartzman: Science, Technology and Society

+Education policies

-In the 1980s he worked at the Center for Contemporary History of the Getúlio Vargas Foundation in Brazil, doing research on the establishment of Brazil’s education institutions in the 1930s, published as Tempos de Capanema In 1989-94 he participated in a comparative study on higher education policies in Latin America, and published as Latin America: Universities in Transition in 1996.
+In the 1980s he worked at the Center for Contemporary History of the Getúlio Vargas Foundation in Brazil, conducting research on the establishment of Brazil's education institutions in the 1930s, published as Tempos de Capanema.
+In 1989–94 he participated in a comparative study on higher education policies in Latin America, published as Latin America: Universities in Transition in 1996.
 In 2001 he organized a Delphi survey on the future of education in Latin America, at the request of the UNESCO Office for Education in Latin America (OREALC), Santiago, Chile.
-In 2005, with Colin Brock, he co-edited the book on The Challenges of Education in Brazil published in English and Portuguese.
-In 2009 he co-edited a volume on Education Policies and Social Cohesion in Latin America”, and current projects include an edited book on higher education in the BRICS countries and another on education in the South American countries.
-Two other recent papers dealt with issues of secondary and vocational education in Brazil.
+In 2005, with Colin Brock, he co-edited The Challenges of Education in Brazil, published in English and Portuguese.
+In 2009 he co-edited a volume on Education Policies and Social Cohesion in Latin America.
+He has also published an edited book on higher education in the BRICS countries and another on education in South American countries, as well as papers on secondary and vocational education in Brazil.

 Collected texts of Simon Schwartzman

 Collected texts of Simon Schwartzman is a digital collection of Schwartzman's books at the Internet Archive.
-This collection contains over 900 books.
+This collection contains over 900 titles.